Arbitration in Anguilla: Text of the Arbitration Act

 In Vento v Fidelity Insurance Co Ltd the Eastern Caribbean Court of Appeal affirmed that the effect of the legislation was to import the 1996 Act, as amended, in to Anguillan law.

 New York Convention, Geneva Protocol and Convention

 Anguilla is not a party to the 1958 New York Convention.
 However, Anguilla is still a party to the Geneva Convention on the Execution of Foreign Arbitral Awards and the Protocol on Arbitration Clauses, both of which were extended by the United Kingdom to St. Christopher and Nevis, of which Anguilla originally was a part.
-The United Nations Treeaty Series shows the following statement of the British government of December 16, 1985: "At the time of accession, Anguilla was part of the territory of St. Christopher and Nevis.
+The United Nations Treaty Series shows the following statement of the British government of 16 December 1985: "At the time of accession, Anguilla was part of the territory of St. Christopher and Nevis.
 By 1978, Anguilla had a separate constitutional status, as part of the St. Christopher and Nevis/Anguilla group.
 St. Christopher and Nevis became independent on September 19, 1983 and Anguilla then reverted to being a dependant territory of the United Kingdom.
 Therefore, the Convention continues to apply to Anguilla."